 See how you can reduce the RAM usage on your Windows PC to boost its performance.

-If you have noticed lags and crashes in of your computer, the problem may be due to insufficient ram memory.
-See how you can fix this by freeing up used memory.
+If you have noticed delays and crashes in your computer operation the problem is probably due to insufficient ram memory.
+See how you can fix it by freeing up used memory.

 What is RAM?